rr-wfm/MSBuild.Sdk.SqlProj/README.md

 </Project>
 ```

-> Notice that the target framework should be set to `netstandard2.1` if you add NuGet based additional rules.
+> Notice that the target framework should be set to `netstandard2.1` if you add additional NuGet-based rules.

 A xml file with the analysis results is created in the output folder.